 Generally, water contains particles.
 Depending on their size and the flow of the current in which they are found, they can either sediment (settle on the bottom), be transported, or finally be eroded.

-TSS or suspended solids are elements, which are constantly transported.
+TSS, or total suspended solids, are elements that are constantly transported.
 These particles (found in the blue diagram) can be both feces, present in fish ponds, and colloids (negatively charged particles that cannot agglutinate and sediment).
-These materials will therefore be found suspended in the water.
-To ensure water quality, it is important to remove this TSS.
+These suspended materials will therefore be found in the water.
+To guarantee water quality, it is important to get rid of these TSS.
 This is where the drum filter is involved.
-Because of its filtering mesh, colloidal particles and other SS will be retained, as they will not be able to pass through and will simply sediment, on the mesh of the drum filter.
+Thanks to its filter mesh, colloidal particles and other TSS will be retained, as they will not be able to pass through and will simply settle on the drum filter mesh.
 The mechanism will allow you to remove it by flushing it down the drain.
 To ensure this sedimentation of particles, it is important to select your filter carefully.
-Indeed, the size of the mesh will have a direct impact on the quality of your water.
-If this mesh is too large, sedimentation will be only partial and you will have poor quality water.
+Indeed, the mesh size will have a direct impact on the quality of your water.
+If this mesh is too large, sedimentation will only be partial and you will have poor quality water.
 If the mesh is to small, you might exert too much effort, compared to your needs, and therefore spend more.

 d.
 Water temperature

-Water temperature is also the most important criteria for a drum filter and will impact your choice of material.
+The water temperature is also a parameter of a drum filter that will impact your choice of material used.
 This is because some materials are not particularly resistant to high temperatures.

-Some sectors, such as industry, will have to choose materials that are resistant to hotter water.
+Certain sectors, such as industry, will have to choose materials resistant to the hottest water they will have to treat.

 For example, some plastic filters will tend to deform under the action of too much heat.
 This deformation can have a direct impact on the performance of your drum filter, to the point of making it obsolete.
-This is because with woven systems, such as those using polyethylene mesh and filter panels, separation of the two parts will occur.
-As the filter panel supports the screen, its destruction will cause an imbalance in the system, leading to breakage.
+Indeed, in woven installations using polyethylene meshes and filter panels, the two parts will detach.
+The filter panel serving as support for the grid, its destruction will lead to an imbalance of the system, leading to breakage.
 Furthermore, such facilities tend to break down and release fine particles of micro-plastics.
 These particles are very harmful for the environment which will integrate them.
 Because of bioaccumulation phenomena (accumulation of pollutants in the food chain), these pollutants will be extremely harmful to our health.

 Therefore we recommend stainless steel drums.
 They are welded and therefore have a higher strength.
 The material is also capable of withstanding higher temperatures than plastic drums.
 This version will be more expensive at the beginning, nevertheless, it will remain in place for a long time.
 This initial investment in stainless steel models is quickly returned with very low maintenance costs.